lumicks/pylake/docs/examples/fd_fitting_basic/index.rst

 We clearly see that the force starts levelling out at high forces in the data.
-This is a clear sign that to be able to describe this data, we'll need something more complex in order to capture this behaviour we see in the data.
-The twistable worm like chain is one such model that can describe the untwisting of DNA at high forces.
+This is a clear sign that to be able to describe this data, we'll need something more complex in order to capture this behavior.
+The twistable worm-like chain is one such model that can describe the untwisting of DNA at high forces.
 However, its complexity also incurs some challenges.

 Parameter optimization always begins from an initial guess, and if this initial guess is bad, it can get stuck at an estimated set of parameters that are suboptimal, a